-For 2021, measure specific reasons a patient is "Not Confirmed" or excluded for "Denominator Exclusion" or "Other CMS Approved Reason" will need to be done for each measure where the patient appears.
+Measure specific reasons a patient is "Not Confirmed" or excluded for "Denominator Exclusion" or "Other CMS Approved Reason" should be evaluated for each measure where the patient appears.

 Two rates will be reported - Adolescent patients aged 12 to 17 and Adult patients aged 18 years and older.